kevinselwyn/konami/README.md

 Konami.debug = true;
 ```

 Turning the debugger on will `console.log` the button that has just been pressed.
+On older browsers, button presses will be `alert`ed.

 ###Variance